JetBrains/teamcity-documentation/topics/upgrade-notes.md

 If you use any plugins that are not bundled with TeamCity, please make sure you are using the latest version and it is compatible with the 5.0 release. e.g. You will need the latest version of [Groovy plug](https://confluence.jetbrains.com/display/TW/Groovy+plug) and other properties\-providing extensions.Pre\-5.0 notifier plugins may lack support for per\-test and assignment responsibility notifications.

 __Obsolete Properties__
 The system property "build.number.format" and environment variable "BUILD\_NUMBER\_FORMAT" are removed.
-If you need to use build number format in your build (let us know why), you can define build number format as `%\system.<property name>%` and define &lt;property name&gt; system property in the build configuration (it will be passed to the build then).
+If you need to use build number format in your build (let us know why), you can define build number format as `%system.<property name>%` and define &lt;property name&gt; system property in the build configuration (it will be passed to the build then).

 __Oracle database__
 If you use TeamCity with Oracle database, you should add an addition privilege to the TeamCity Oracle user.
 In order to do it, log in to Oracle as user SYS and perform